sugus-labs/RoMIE/README.md

 The actual version is 1.0.1.

-AquaGame is a WebLab-Deusto Remote Laboratory for Serious Games deployment based on a Mobile Robot Platform.
+RoMIE is a WebLab-Deusto Remote Laboratory for Serious Games deployment based on a Mobile Robot Platform.
 RoMIE integrate electronics, computers and wireless technologies in a remote laboratory to manage a robot inside a labyrinth from your home.
 This experiment have a "replica" in the Museum of Sciences and Technology of Sofia, Bulgaria.
 The above images shows the experiment working.

 ![Exhibition1](https://raw.github.com/gmartinvela/RoMIE/master/robot_app/static/images/exhibition1.jpg)

 ![Exhibition2](https://raw.github.com/gmartinvela/RoMIE/master/robot_app/static/images/exhibition2.jpg)

-There are many different Technologies implied like Python (mainly Django framework) ,Django, JavaScript, JQuery, Arduino, ...
+There are many different Technologies implied like Python, Django, JavaScript, JQuery, HTML, CSS3, Arduino, RFID, Bluetooth, ...

 **Hey, check out WebLab-Deusto project! <http://weblab.deusto.es>**